minvws/gfmodules-lrza-adresseringsportaal/README.md

 vendor/bin/sail artisan key:generate
 ```

+This application requires an instance of a [HAPI](https://github.com/hapifhir/hapi-fhir) server running with it.
+Make sure that the correct URL is set for in the env file.
+See [env.example](https://github.com/minvws/gfmodules-lrza-adresseringsportaal-private/blob/ba9ae5748468da5758734ebeafb2f24b7dd24389/.env.example#L30)

 ## Run on docker

 It's possible to do a standalone run of the application using docker.
 This docker container will have the laravel application running on an nginx webserver running on port 80.